Tackle Trauma With Online Therapy: Healing From Childhood Wounds

 A child experiencing traumatic stress is likely to experience learning problems and increased behavioral problems.
 They are also at a higher risk for long-term health problems, like diabetes and substance use disorders.
 For single events, such as a violent car accident, PTSD can be entirely avoided with proper care and support following the event.
 However, if a child does not have adequate support, the effect can be almost immediate.

 A child who experiences a traumatic event may not meet the criteria for PTSD.
-However, there can still be long-lasting negative impacts if the child does not receive adequate help and support.
+However, there can still be long-lasting negative impacts if the child does not receive adequate trauma treatment, help and support.
 Children with many ACEs before experiencing a separate traumatic event are significantly more likely to have difficulty recovering from the trauma.

 If a child does meet the criteria for PTSD, and it is left untreated, the effects can continue until adulthood.
 By the time a child reaches the point where they can be diagnosed with a traumatic stress disorder, they must be demonstrating symptoms suggesting an overwhelming trauma burden.
 That trauma burden is unlikely to resolve independently without help from a support network and, in many cases, therapy.